Olajydo/Fraud_test_case/README.md

 # **Fraud Detection in Bookings**

-In this project, we developed a fraud detection model to predict whether a booking is fraudulent or legitimate.
+In this project, I developed a fraud detection model to predict whether a booking is fraudulent or legitimate.
 Our objective was to design a system that could accurately detect fraudulent transactions using historical booking data.
 Below is a step-by-step breakdown of our approach:

 ### **1. Data Preprocessing**
 - Cleaned the dataset by handling missing values and ensuring variables were in the correct format.